yamenetoo/ABC-machine-learning/README.md

 # ABC-machine-learning
-This repository is for solving simple problems for beginners in machine learning and Data Mining.
+*  This repository is for solving simple problems for beginners in machine learning and Data Mining.
+*
 # Dataset folder
 This folder contains several Datasets that we use throughout the course
 # Examples folder
 This folder contains several Models that we use throughout the course

+For more details, text me:
+Email: yamenmohamad@gmail.com
+Telegram and Whatsapp: +989360807824